assorted-color buildings during daytime

 He's wearing stripes (of course) and talks wistfully about his teddy - his first muse - the tiny stuffed bear on which he first worked a newsprint conical bra (way before Madonna).

 It's not really him, of course, but rather a mannequin superimposed with video of Jean Paul's face.
-The words are his though and his sentimental message sets the tone for what is to be a very personal insight into one of the world's most revered and charismatic of designers.
+The words are his though and his sentiment sets the tone for what is a very personal insight into one of the world's most revered and charismatic designers.

 IN PICTURES: Take a look inside the exhibition